 Hannah has installed a sublime new work at the International Textile exhibition MIniartextil at Lake Como, Italy.
 The exhibition is at Spazio Ratti (Viale Lorenzo Spallino, 122100 Como CO, Italy) until Sunday 17 November 2019.

 FLG artist Jo Davenport is participating in Earth Canvas, an intiative that pairs up artists with regenerative farmers in Southern NSW.
 Jo is joined by Idris Murphy, Janet Lawrence, Rosalind Atkins, Jenny Bell, Tony Nott and John Wolseley, each undertaking workshops and creating new works in response to the landscape.
 Jo will be at the Mundarlo open day on Sunday 1 December.
 Click here for Earth Canvas bookings

 Kathrin Longhurst interviewed by Inside The Gallery

 Kathrin Longhurst has been interviewed for the Inside The Gallery's podcast series.
 Kathrin talks about her art and teenage years behind the Berlin Wall.
 Listen here

-Annika Romeyn has been selected as a finalist in the inaugural Megalo International Print Prize
+Annika Romeyn announced as a finalist in the 2020 Megalo International Print Prize